ask-cascade

 After receiving answers to a round of questions, reassess what you still need to ask.
 A strategic answer may:

-- Eliminate questions entirely (user chose a path that makes them irrelevant)
+- Eliminate questions entirely

-- Spawn new questions you hadn't considered
+- Spawn new questions you had not considered

 - Change the framing of a follow-up